 5. How do I introduce yogurt to my baby?

 “Give one to two tablespoons of yogurt at a time and build up as the baby enjoys.
-I would also advise going for plain or greek yogurt and not flavored, as this may contain high levels of sugar that baby does not require in their diet,” opines Whittaker.
+I would also advise going for plain or greek yogurt for babies instead of flavored ones, as they may contain high levels of sugar that babies do not require in their diet,” opines Whittaker.

 Yogurt for babies could be safe and introduced once they reach one year.
 Yogurt could also help deal with your baby’s digestive issues and provide them with several nutritional benefits.
 Include this dairy product into your baby’s meal along with other vegetables such as sweet potatoes.
 You may also customize your yogurt preparations with maple syrup and fruits such as blueberries, pears, mangoes, or bananas to serve delicious desserts for your little one.
 Also, don’t be surprised if you find them asking for more!